divyavanmahajan/jsforce_downloader/README.md

    Each item in a row or column grouping is numbered starting with 0.
 Here are some examples of fact map keys:

-     0!T The first item in the first-level grouping.
+     0!T   | The first item in the first-level grouping.
-     1!T The second item in the first-level grouping.
+     1!T   | The second item in the first-level grouping.
-     0_0!T The first item in the first-level grouping and the first item in the second-level grouping.
+     0_0!T | The first item in the first-level grouping and the first item in the second-level grouping.
-     0_1!T The first item in the first-level grouping and the second item in the second-level grouping.
+     0_1!T | The first item in the first-level grouping and the second item in the second-level grouping.

-To download a report, you need
-      jsforce_downloader {reportid} {datefield} {index of field to display} {start date YYYY-MM-DD} {end date YYYY-MM-DD} [{MAX_Concurrent} [{Report section of the Fact Map}]]

 Example:
 ```
       $ jsforce_downloader 00OE0000002wlroMAA Labor__c.CreatedDate 5 2016-01-01 2016-01-05 4 'T!T'